-G. Traffic generator setup
+J. Traffic generator setup

 Traffic generators are defined with the variable TPCONF_traffic_gens.
 This is a list of 3-tuples.
-The first value of a tuple is the start time relative to the start of the experiment.
+The first value of a tuple is the start time relative to the start time of the experiment.
 The second value of the tuple is a unique ID.
-The third value of the tuple is a list of string containing the function name of the start function of the traffic generator as first entry followed by the parameters.
-The name of the functions and the parameters for each function are described in Section IV-H.
+The third value of the tuple is a list of strings with the function name of the start function of the traffic generator as first entry followed by the parameters.
+The name of the functions and the parameters for each function are described in Section IV-K.